Sign Up

 3. Safeguarding the completely voluntary nature of the decision.

-If a patient refuses experimental treatment, this should not affect their regular care.
-If the patient wants to be part of a research study, they must sign a written consent that explains that the proposed treatment is experimental.
-Consent form for participation in experimental treatment must include the nature of the experimental treatment, procedures involved, risks and benefits, other available options, and confirmation of interrupting patient care.
+A patient's refusal of experimental treatment should not affect their regular care.
+If the patient wants to participate in a research study, they must sign a written consent that clarifies that the planned treatment is experimental.
+The consent form for participation in experimental treatment must include the nature of the experimental treatment, procedures involved, possible risks and benefits, other available options, and confirmation of interrupting patient care.
+The process of informed voluntary consent may be ongoing throughout the research study and remains in place until the participant decides to end their involvement or until the research is concluded.
+The person obtaining consent must be qualified to explain all factors of the research activity to a potential participant and to answer their questions.
+If a person indicates that they are not interested in participating, no additional effort should be made to obtain their consent (HRPP, 2024).

 Organ Donation